St. Helena Parish School System

-The St. Helena Parish School System is a public school district headquartered in Greensburg, Louisiana, United States.
+The St. Helena Parish School District is a public school district headquartered in Greensburg, Louisiana, United States.

 The district serves all of St. Helena Parish.
 The district's mascot is the Hawk.

 Schools

 There are three schools in the St. Helena Parish School System.
 One is located within the town of Greensburg.
 The other two are located in unincorporated areas of St. Helena Parish, but have Greensburg addresses.